Gallery 400 Staff

 Ionit Behar, Gallery Graduate Assistant

 Ionit Behar joined Gallery 400 in the fall of 2013.
-She is the archivist and community engagement assistant.
-She received an MA in Art History, Theory and Criticism at the School of the Art Institute of Chicago and is currently a PhD student at UIC.
-Her interests are focused on the history of exhibitions, sculpture and site-specificity after 1960, and curatorial practice.
+She is the curatorial assistant.
+Ionit received an MA in Art History, Theory and Criticism at the School of the Art Institute of Chicago and is currently a PhD student at UIC.
+Her interests are focused on Latin American contemporary art, the history of exhibitions, sculpture after 1960, and curatorial practice.